GlenNicholls/solar_tracking_project/README.md

         miso  = 27;
     ;

-#### Verify Output of Command
-you should now see something like the following:
+When it works, you should now see something like the following:

     avrdude: Version 6.1, compiled on Oct 10 2018 at 01:07:09
              Copyright (c) 2000-2005 Brian Dean, http://www.bdmicro.com/